backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 - Be able to write validations to check data before it is saved to the database
 - Be able to create models with associations to other models

-REPO: Continue to use the [basic zombies](https://github.com/backend-development/advanced_zombies) example.

 The examples were inspired by "Rails for Zombies", which used to be a free rails online course.
 Sadly it is no longer available.